SAVE THE DATE | Employability Day in 2023 is Friday 29 June

 Whether it is through national government contracts or more local, European-funded projects, organisations have supported people, often the most vulnerable, into jobs.
 Every single vacancy that our sector fills helps to transform the lives of individuals and their communities.
 This Employability Day, we need to celebrate these achievements with each other and the wider public.”
 Elizabeth Taylor, CEO, ERSA

-Five reasons to take part in Employability Day on 17 June!
+Five reasons to take part in Employability Day!

 - Celebrate your achievements – its a great hook to shout about your success over the last year.